calypsonet/keyple/docs/KeypleCoreApi/Application/index.md

  - The selection could be limited to match a specific SE communication protocol.
  - The SE ATR could be filtered to match a regular expression.
  - If an AID is defined, the local reader transmits a Select Application APDU command to the SE.
-If a SE Selector is defined without any filter, the selection is always succesful if a SE is present in the reader.
+If a SE Selector is defined without any filter, the selection is always successful if a SE is present in the reader.

 Depending on the Keyple SE extension library, a SE request could be completed with specific SE commands to operate at the selection (for example, a Select File for a specific DF LID, the read of a specific file).